Rmcavin/capStone/readme.md

 # Scorekeeper, a streamlined assessment and scoring application for teachers.

-This application was built by Rachel Cavin in 2 weeks as her capstone project for the Galvanize Web Development Immersive Course.
+This application was built by [Rachel Cavin](http://www.rachelcavin.com/) in 2 weeks as her capstone project for the Galvanize Web Development Immersive Course.

 ### Within 5 years, 40-50% of teachers leave the industry.

 Teachers need better tools and resources to make doing their job efficient and effective.
-Scorekeeper is an early-stage product that aims to reduce the amount of time teachers spend on scoring assignments, creating and administering assessments, and monitoring student progress.
+Scorekeeper aims to reduce the amount of time teachers spend on scoring assignments, creating and administering assessments, and monitoring student progress.

 ### Current Features
 ![Gradebook](/readme_assets/gradebook.png)